Sudan Government Says Foiled Coup Attempt Linked To Bashir Regime - UrduPoint

 Sudan Government Says Foiled Coup Attempt Linked To Bashir Regime

-Prime Minister Abdalla Hamdok said the coup attempt was the "latest manifestation of the national crisis", referring to deep divisions during Sudan's move to democracy.
+Prime Minister Abdalla Hamdok said the coup attempt was the "latest manifestation of the national crisis", referring to deep divisions threatening Sudan's move towards democracy.

 In a televised speech, he said the plotters had "made extensive preparations, which were showcased in the security breakdown in cities... blocking of national roads, closure of ports and persistent instigation against the civilian government."
 Information Minister Hamza Baloul said later the coup attempt had been thwarted.